 With these advancements in cloud technology, many small to mid-size law firms were able to do away with the start-up and maintenance costs of computer and telephone servers and systems and opt for paying affordable monthly fees for cloud computing servers and hosted PBX telephone systems that are located off-site.
 These affordable solutions permit even the smallest firm to have the appearance of an established organization.
 Perhaps most importantly, these solutions are scalable and can expand as you continue establish your practice.

-Hosted PBX systems, in particular, have the added benefit of permitting you to send faxes online, receive faxes and voicemails to your e-mail inbox and set-up multi-party conference bridges.
+Hosted PBX system, in particular, have the added benefit of permitting you to send faxes online, receive faxes and voicemails to your e-mail inbox and set-up multi-party conference bridges.
 Even if you don’t have a receptionist, you can set up an automatic attendant with call-routing options.

 In order to achieve my goal of excellent and specialized legal services at a reasonable price, I needed to find affordable technology solutions that create a top-level customer experience and permit my firm to be as efficient as possible.
 Cloud computing and telephony has permitted my staff and I to remain connected and available to receive calls, voicemails, fax and text messages, no matter where we are.
 Since these solutions are affordable, we have been able to create a highly specialized practice without the need to take on whatever comes through the door.